Best Online Degrees in: Landscape Design

 Graduates holding a bachelor’s degree in landscape design or landscape architecture should be able to find an entry-level career with private construction firms, golf courses, or in city or state government.
 In most cases, landscape designers will split their time between developing new projects in the office, and overseeing an actual project in progress at a job site.
 All states require landscape architects to be licensed to oversee a project from start to finish.
 While each state’s requirements are different, most will require a degree from an accredited school, and one to four years of work experience under the supervision of a licensed landscape architect.
 Individuals must then sit for the Landscape Architect Registration Examination (L.A.R.E.).

 While the number of positions in the field can fluctuate with the strength of the economy, according to the U.S. Bureau of Labor Statistics, employment in the field is expected to grow by 16% through 2020.
-The BLS also reported that the median annual income for landscape architects was $62,090, in 2010.
+The BLS also reported that the median annual income for landscape architects is $62,090.
 However, it should be noted that those working to gain experience to obtain licensure usually make considerably less.